intelkevinputnam/article-md/article.md

 4. **Set the SMP Affinity Values**

-   Execute the following shell script which maps the used irq’s to the affinity hint this should boost performance, and be aware this script will map interrupts for all NVMe devices.
+   Execute the following shell script which maps the used irq's to the affinity hint this should boost performance, and be aware this script will map interrupts for all NVMe devices.